-- ✓ Verify that the AC power cord is connected to the power supply. - ✓ Verify that the front panel power switch has been pushed. - ✓ Verify that the power-line fuse is installed and not open (refer to "Converting line voltage" on page 12). - ✓ Verify the power-line voltage setting (refer to "Connecting power to the power supply" on page 9).
+- ✓ Verify that the AC power cord is connected to the power supply. - ✓ Verify that the front panel power switch has been pushed. - ✓ Verify that the power-line fuse is installed and not open.
+(Refer to "If the power supply does not turn on" on page 9.) - ✓ Verify the power-line voltage setting.
+(Refer to "If the power supply does not turn on" on page 9.)